It’s still strangely unfamiliar to see universities behave like the businesses that they are.

 “So, how are the application numbers looking?”
 “Excellent – mostly ‘contest’ type people, but, you know… the numbers are good.”

 So if this video is so well done – which it is, and if it attained its business objective of raising awareness for the school – which it certainly did, then why do I still have reservations about it?

 Is it because it used a contest to get students to attend a business school?
 Imagine if the program of study was for a profession like medicine.
 Would a contest still be a good idea? (‘Paging doctor Lucky…’) Is it because I’m a snob and think all university promotions should be a little more highbrow?
 Perhaps… and no… but there’s something about the video that gave me pause.

-When institutions that you used to hold in high esteem begin to behave more like your local used car dealership – it does make you rethink the profession, or institution.
+When institutions that you used to hold in high esteem begin to behave a little bit more like your local car dealership – it does make you wonder where this will all lead to.